 The following illustration shows a typical property specification.
+The

-Note: Properties cannot have the same name as the class.
+Properties cannot have the same name as the class.

 For an example, see Create a Simple Class.